 See the difference?
 Going from Big to Urgent requires a lot of customer empathy and getting really, really specific to the acute, urgent pain that requires immediate action.

-One final thought on Why Buy Now and how answering this question effectively can transform your entire go-to-market.
-Notice in the chart above that the Why Buy Now process gets elevated to the executive (or at least Director) level.
-This is due to priority setting being a senior-level function and why sales leaders frequently ask their team to “get high in an account”.
+Notice in the chart above that the Why Buy Now? process gets elevated to the executive (or at least director) level.
+This is due to priority setting being a senior-level function and why sales leaders frequently ask their team to “get high in an account.”
 It’s not just to get to the ultimate decision-maker — which is certainly important — but also to get a jump on the competition by understanding the business priorities a prospect has before the evaluation cycle begins and lower-level staff start evaluating features and capabilities across multiple vendors.